onelots/android_device_motorola_ibiza/README.md

-Device tree for the Motorola moto g stylus 5G
+Device tree for the Motorola moto g50

-Information about the device, build and install instructions can be found [here](http://wiki.lineageos.org/devices/denver/)
+Information about the device, build and install instructions can be found [here](http://wiki.lineageos.org/devices/ibiza/)